viktorbobryk/react_corse_2021/README.md

     - Delete comment button (only shown to comment's author)
 - Profile page (URL: /#/profile/:username, /#/profile/:username/favorites )
     - Show basic user info
-    - List of articles populated from author's created articles or author's favorited articles
+    - List of articles populated from author's created articles or author's favorite articles

 Like a ref you can use live demo: https://demo.realworld.io/#/ for understanding how it should looks like.